Filter by tag: DestinationsTourism

 About Episode 33

-Visit West managing Director Kathryn Davis, talking about the 10-year Destination Management Plan for the region alongside future funding for regional tourism
+Visit West managing Director Kathryn Davis, talking about the 10-year Destination Management Plan for the region alongside future funding for regional tourism.

 In this episode we have a returning guest, the lovely Kathryn Davis, Managing Director of Visit West, shedding light on the key aspects of the recently launched Destination Management Plan (DMP) and the future of tourism funding at a local level.